Different Uses Classify 9 Types of Elevators

-An escalator is a type of vertical transportation system in the form of a moving staircase – a conveyor which carries people between floors of a building.
+An escalator is a type of vertical transportation system in the form of a moving staircase – a conveyor that carries people between floors of a building.
 It consists of a motor-driven chain of individually linked steps that move up or down on tracks, allowing the step treads to remain horizontal.

-⑤ Sightseeing elevator
+⑤ Sightseeing Elevator